pensjonatus/flash-fiction/blog/the-unboxing.md

 ---
-title: 'The Unboxing'
+title: The Unboxing
 date: '2014-12-21'
-categories:
+tags:
-  - 'creepy'
+  - creepy
 ---

 It has been tough without my wife, but over the past two years, we learned to